Overview – Tsimanampetsotsa NP

 Wildlife

 The park is home to 24 mammal species.
-The Verreaux’s sifaka and ring-tailed lemur are the most conspicuous and are active during the day, but lemur species to look out for at night include white-footed sportive lemur, fat-tailed dwarf lemur and grey-brown mouse lemur.
-Night walks are specifically recommended because of the chance to see the endangered Grandidier's vontsira.
-Lots of reptiles inhabit the spiny forest as well, including radiated and spider tortoise.
+The most easily seen lemurs during the daytime are the Verreaux’s sifaka and ring-tailed lemurs.
+At night, look for white-footed sportive lemur, fat-tailed dwarf lemur and grey-brown mouse lemur.
+Night walks also offer the chance to see the endangered mongoose-like Grandidier’s vontsira.
+Lots of reptiles inhabit the spiny forest, including radiated and spider tortoise.
+More of a curiosity is the blind sleeper goby, a fish unique to a pool in the sacred Mitoho Grotto.

 Scenery

 Botanists will enjoy the unique flora of the large spiny forest.
-There are some spectacular baobab trees dotted around the limestone plateau and a particular point of interest is an enormous banyan tree with spectacular roots growing above the ground.
-There are several viewpoints over the soda lake which doubles in size in the Wet season and a sacred cave, Mitoho Grotto, gives way to a pool with unique blind fish.
+There are some spectacular baobab trees dotted around the limestone plateau.
+A particular point of interest is an enormous banyan tree whose spectacular roots grow above the ground.
+There are several viewpoints over the lake, which doubles in size in the Wet season.

 Weather & Climate

-Tsimanampetsotsa NP has a hot dry climate, typical of the southwest of Madagascar.
-Rain comes as a welcome relief in the hot Wet season months from November to March.
-These months see an average daytime temperature of 33°C/91°F. The Dry season is more comfortable with temperatures about 5°C/41°F cooler on average.
+Tsimanampetsotsa has a hot dry climate, typical of the southwest of Madagascar.
+Rain comes as a relief in the hot Wet season (November to March).
+These months have an average daytime temperature of 33°C/91°F. The Dry season (April to October) is more comfortable with temperatures about 5°C/41°F cooler on average.

 Best Time To Visit

 Tsimanampetsotsa is open throughout the year.
-It is very hot in the Wet season, so the cooler Dry season months, from April to October, offer better hiking conditions.
-This is also the time flamingos are present on the lake.
-The Wet season months tend to be better to see reptiles and lemurs active at night.
+It is very hot in the Wet season (November to March), so the cooler Dry season months (April to October) offer better hiking conditions.
+This is also when flamingos are present on the lake.
+The Wet season months tend to be better to see reptiles and lemurs that are active at night.

 Want To Visit Tsimanampetsotsa NP?